Have 2 days to spare in Northern Italy? Or perhaps you are looking for a unique day trip from Milan?

 This is what keeps my website ticking over – thank you!

-Despite hitting up three different locations this 2-day itinerary is fairly low-maintenance.
+Despite hitting up three different locations, this 2-day itinerary is relatively low-maintenance.
 Each train journey takes an hour or under and costs just a few euros!
 As much as I love slow travel, this is a good option for people with a couple of days to spare in Italy who want to see a variety of both nature and history.
-Or indeed, anyone with two days to spare on a longer Italy itinerary.
+Or, indeed, anyone with two days to spare on a longer Italy itinerary.

 As this was a brief trip, I hope this blog post can help guide your itinerary for Northern Italy.
 It is intended to help you plan, rather than providing thorough location guides on each place.
 However, I have provided relevant transport information and links full of up-to-date information for each must-see attraction.

 Although relatively underrated by tourists to Italy, Bergamo has UNESCO World Heritage status.
-The old town – called Citta Alta – is jam-packed full of striking, historical buildings.
-It’s connected to the main city via a short funicular railway.
-The railway itself is not the most scenic ride, only lasting a minute or so and rather crowded, even when I visited in off-season.
+The old town – called Citta Alta – is jam-packed and full of striking historical buildings.
+It’s connected to the central city via a short, funicular railway.
+The railway itself is not the most scenic ride, only lasting a minute or so and somewhat crowded, even when I visited in the off-season.

-You can firstly take a stroll around the old city Venetian walls (pictured below) where you will have stunning views over Bergamo, the Italian countryside and the Alps in the distance.
+You can firstly take a stroll around the old city’s Venetian walls (pictured below), where you will have stunning views over Bergamo, the Italian countryside and the Alps in the distance.
 The circuit is over 6km long and was built in the mid-14th-century.
-Despite being constructed for defensive purposes, thankfully the city was never under siege and they remain intact today.
+Despite being constructed for defensive purposes, thankfully, the city was never under siege, and they remain intact today.